 You’re absolute best bet is to go to companies like Out of Eden.
 Last year I bought ten double sets, five king-size bed sets, and ten sets of single bed sets all from them.
 Not only are they nice white cotton, they LABEL THE SIZES!
 I can’t tell you what a boon this is.
 When you’re sorting up to six sets of bedding and it’s all white cotton, you wouldn’t believe how difficult it can be to tell the difference between a double and a king-size duvet cover.

 Out of Eden also do lovely things like disposable toothbrush and toothpaste sets.
+You can get them from Out of Eden or Amazon*.
 My guests go crazy for these, and often mention them in their reviews.

 Get your sheets ironed.
 I know – it’s a pain.
 But guests appreciate crisp, clean sheets.
 Impossible to do at home, find a good laundry company.
 There are loads out there.
 Maybe you can wash the sheets yourself and find a company that takes it away to be ironed.
 It’s easy to wash and dry all the towels at home, so you can save money there.

 Have a look here if you don’t know what this is.
 It is a Godsend to the holiday letting landlord.
 The Hive is a remote way to control your heating and hot water.
 You download an app to your phone which connects to your cottage.
 You can turn everything off the moment guests leave and turn it back on before the next guest so the cottage is warm and welcoming.
 It’s horrible to arrive at your cottage to find it freezing, with the heating taking ages to warm the place up.
 Using the Hive means you can turn it all on an hour or two before they are due to get there.
 It has also saved us a fortune.